tomjwells/coti-node-monitoring/README.md

 - Monitoring traefik (the web server) and charting response times

 If you are interested in contributing to any of these, I would happily take suggestions or code submissions, or make this repository accessible to collaborators.

+Dashboards are especially easy to contribute, as they can be exported from Grafana easily as JSON files, and all I need to do to make them appear is put them in the directory `config/grafana/provisioning/dashboards`.

 # ✨ Credits